-- (a) It is grouping of multi-business corporation which helps in strategic planning. - (b) Each SBU is separate business from planning point of view. - (c) It is improvement over territorial grouping of business based on territorial units. - (d) Each SBU has CEO, who is responsible for planning and profit - (e) Each SBU as it's distinct set of competitors and strategy - (f) Unrelated products in any group are separate and assigned into separate SBU - (g) Grouping based on SBU helps to remove vagueness and confusion.
+- (a) It is scientific method of grouping multi-business corporation which helps in strategic planning. - (b) It is improvement over territorial grouping of business based on territorial units. - (c) Each SBU is can take up strategic planning distinct from the rest of the business. - (d) Each SBU has CEO, who is responsible for planning and profit - (e) Each SBU as it's distinct set of competitors and strategy - (f) Unrelated products/businesses in any group are separated. - (g) Grouping based on SBU helps to remove vagueness and confusion.